-- T550 Readings in Music Theory (3 cr.) or T591 Teaching of Music Theory (3 cr.), - T551 Analytical Techniques for Tonal Music (3 cr.) or T556 Analysis of Music Since 1900 (3 cr.) - 6 credit hours from available graduate courses in music theory by consultation with the department chairperson or the coordinator of graduate studies in music theory.
+T551 Analytical Techniques for Tonal Music (3 cr.) or T556 Analysis of Music Since 1900 (3 cr.)
+9 credit hours from available graduate courses in music theory numbered T545 or above approved by the music theory department chairperson.

 A minimum grade of B is required in each course to be counted toward the music theory minor.